 The Oliver homepage provides library news, information and activities including new books, book of the week, quiz questions and a suggested list of things to do.

-- Multi-function Media Area – NEW in 2016!
-To support the use of ICT resources and to enable the marketing of authors and books as well as enhancing the Library as a teaching space and a more effective meeting area.
+- Multi-function Media Area – To support the use of ICT resources and to enable the marketing of authors and books as well as enhancing the Library as a teaching space and a more effective meeting area.

 - Non-Fiction books – true facts, things that happened in the real world.
 Subjects include: Animals, Art, Biographies, Computing, Geography, History, Languages, Mathematics, Music, Poetry, Psychology, Religion, Science, Sport, Travel.